fladdict/llmermaid/README.md

 D --> F
 F --> [*]

 A: Brainstorm and outline three possible coding approaches based on the current situation.
+Use Bing if needed.
 B: Review and select one of the coding approaches.
 C: Implement the game logic using Code Interpreter.
 D: Generate test code and execute it.